 CROOKED RIVER HOUSE

-In the high deserts of Central Oregon, a home and a workshop, which is under construction, have been sited amongst old-growth juniper trees on the edge of the Crooked River canyon.
-This rugged eight acre property offers dramatic views of distant mountains and the river below.
+In the high deserts of central Oregon, an experimental and elemental structure is taking form.
+Two buildings have been sited amongst old-growth juniper trees on the edge of the Crooked River canyon.
+This rugged eight acre property offers dramatic views of distant mountains and the river, almost 500' below.
 The positioning of the buildings were oriented to capture as much natural light as possible, create stunning views, but also discreetly mask the neighboring properties.

 The clients approached Dean Works with a spare design brief: passive design to minimize energy demands, poured-in-place concrete expressed throughout, simple but elegant detailing, and fluid connection to the outdoors.
 It is an ideal Dean Works project.